Nanook/GrindCore.net/README.md

   - By preserving exact compression algorithms, the library is ideal for projects requiring checksummed output, ensuring consistent data results and reliability.
 - **Addressing Missing Functionality:**
   - GrindCore aims to expose additional functionalities not available in other libraries, such as `compress2` from zlib/deflate, providing more options and flexibility for developers.

+## To Do

+Several enhancements and additional features could be introduced to further improve GrindCore.
+While these may be addressed over time, listing them here serves to communicate known gaps and encourage community contributions:
+- Multi-language support.
+- Dictionary support.
+- Progress updates raised from C library.
+- Expanded compression algorithm capabilities.
+  - If you identify missing features, feel free to raise issues or submit pull requests.
+  - Any unimplemented methods from the C source can be exposed upon request.

 ## Conclusion